BlueSqruel/ASSORTMENT/README.md

 # ASSORTMENT
-this is my litle project, there's a lot of project like this but this is mine
+this is my litle project, there's a lot of project like this, but this one is mine